MatthewGerber/rlai/docs/case_studies/lunar_lander_continuous.md

 for details.

 ### Reward
-Looking at the OpenAI Gym reward calculation [code](https://github.com/openai/gym/blob/2754d9737e7033bbdca7e69c9e5e08156facc7f4/gym/envs/box2d/lunar_lander.py#L360-L385) for the lunar lander, one sees a complicated arrangement of scaling factors and transformations.
+Looking at the Gym reward calculation [code](https://github.com/openai/gym/blob/2754d9737e7033bbdca7e69c9e5e08156facc7f4/gym/envs/box2d/lunar_lander.py#L360-L385) for the lunar lander, one sees a complicated arrangement of scaling factors and transformations.
 A goal in this case study was to simplify this reward function.
 The ideal terminal state is easy to describe:  zeros across the position and